Home and water heating

 Heating your home

-Heat pumps are one of the most efficient ways to heat and cool your home – in fact they produce more energy as heat than they use!
-According to the Building Research Association of NZ (BRANZ), they’re also cheaper to run than other forms of heating.
+Heat pumps are one of the most cost-effective ways to heat and cool your home – in fact they produce more energy as heat than they use.

-Put simply, they work by extracting heat energy from the air outside your home, and transferring it inside your home.
-Because they’re simply moving heat that’s already in the room rather than generating or ventilating it, they’re more energy efficient.
-Find out more about heat pumps at Gen Less.
+Put simply, they work by extracting free heat energy from the air outside your home, and transferring it inside your home.
+They don’t bring in fresh air, so are not ventilation devices.
+But because they’re simply reheating or cooling the air that’s already in the room, they’re more energy efficient.

 Water heating

-Hot water accounts for a whopping 30% – or even more – of household power bills (Source: Hot water energy saving tips at consumer.org.nz).
+Hot water accounts for a whopping 30% – or even more – of household power bills (Source: Consumer NZ's hot water energy saving tips).
 You can reduce that by:

 How much it costs